MATOT9/framelab/docs/user-guide/concepts-and-limits.md

 DN/ms = mean_intensity / exposure_ms
 ```

-Dividing the measured intensity by exposure time normalizes the result by integration duration, allowing first-order comparison across images acquired with different exposure settings.

-`DN/ms` is useful for engineering comparison of relative trends, especially across exposure or iris studies.
+Dividing the measured intensity by exposure time normalizes the result by integration duration, allowing first-order comparison across images acquired with different exposure settings. `DN/ms` is useful for comparison of relative trends, especially across exposure or iris studies.
 It is not, by itself, a radiometric quantity and should not be treated as proof of constant scene radiance, detector linearity, or invariant optical throughput.

 ### Normalization